-In the Projects console, you access and take action on your projects:
+In the Projects console, you access and manage your projects.

-In Projects, you can create a project, associate resources with your project, and also delete a project or Resource links.
-You may want to open a tile to view its content as well as add items to a tile.
-This topic describes those procedures.
+Using the console, you can create a project, associate resources with your project, and also delete a project or resource links.

-For users in projects to see other users/groups while using Projects functionality like creating projects, creating tasks/workflows, seeing and managing the team, those users need to have read access on /home/users and /home/groups.
-The easiest way to implement this is to give the projects-users group read access to /home/users and /home/groups.
+However for users in projects to see other users/groups while using Projects such as when creating projects, creating tasks/workflows, or viewing and managing the team, those users need to have read access on

-In Projects, tap/click Create to open the Create Project wizard:
+In the Projects console, tap or click Create to open the Create Project wizard.

 Tap/click Create.
 The confirmation asks whether you want to open your new project or to return to the console.

-As projects enable you to group resources into one entity, you want to associate resources to your project.
-These resources are called Tiles.
+Projects enable you to group resources into one entity in order to manage them as a whole.
+Therefore you need to associate resources to your project.
+These resources are grouped within the project as Tiles.
 The types of resources you can add are described in Project Tiles.

 To associate resources with your project: